License GuideSOC 19-3034

 How to Get a School Psychologist License.

-Here's what you'll encounter in most states.
-You'll need to complete accredited education, then pass either a national or state exam.
-Next comes supervised work experience under an established professional.
-You'll undergo a background check before licensure.
-After you're licensed, you'll complete continuing education hours before each renewal.
-Exact requirements differ by state: education hours, degree levels, and experience minimums all vary.
-Check your specific state's board for precise details.
+You'll follow a consistent path in most states.
+Start with accredited education, then pass a national or state exam.
+Next comes supervised experience under a licensed professional.
+You'll need to pass a background check before you can obtain your license.
+After that, you're required to complete continuing education credits between license renewals.
+The exact hours, degree requirements, and experience minimums differ by state, so check your specific state's rules.

 1